masaki-takeda/dld/README.md

 If the memory of the first GPU is occupied by another processes, you may get the error `RuntimeError: CUDA error: out of memory` even when you specify the GPU option `--gpu=1`.

-In such a case, the problem can be solved setting the environment variable `export export CUDA_VISIBLE_DEVICES=1` and specifying `--gpu=0`.
+In such a case, the problem can be solved by setting the environment variable `export export CUDA_VISIBLE_DEVICES=1` and specifying `--gpu=0`.

 (The program will recognize the second GPU as the first one.)